nebulastream/nebulastream/docs/design/20241011_source_server.md

 ## 2) I/O and compute separation
 From the docs of ClickHouse: *The main purpose of IO thread pool is to avoid exhaustion of the global pool with IO jobs, which could prevent queries from fully utilizing CPU.*
 For 2), we create the threads internally in the `SourceServer`, as it runs the event loop and knows when and how to schedule threads for execution.
-We do not concern the `SourceServer` directly with the management of buffers, as this is the task of the `BufferManager`, which needs to be aware of the sources and their buffer usage.
+We do not concern the `SourceServer` directly with the management of buffers, as this is the task of the `BufferManager`.
+Still, the `BufferManager` has to be aware of the sources and their buffer usage.

 ### Ideas for the `BufferManager`
 For flow control (handling speed differences between producer and consumer, and among different producers), the following questions arise with respect to buffers:
 1. **Slow Source, Fast Downstream**: *How do we keep the latency in check when a source takes a very long time to fill a buffer?*

 This will be the general case where the system is not overwhelmed with external data, and I see two approaches here:
-- *Demand-based*: If a downstream pipeline sees that the task queue is empty, it may ask the `SourceServer` via the `BufferManager` to release a partially filled buffer.
+- *Demand-based*: If the `QueryManager` (?) sees that the task queue is empty, it may ask the `SourceServer` to release a partially filled buffer.
 Instead of issuing new requests or waiting for more data, the coroutine driving the source could yield control and give out the buffer, asking the `BufferManager` for a new one.
 This approach would require pipelines to have some kind of backwards control flow to the `SourceServer`, but it would give a consistent approach for controlling the latency.
 - *Timeout-based*: After some time has passed, the source releases its buffer, writing it downstream.
 Here, we get another hyperparameter for the system.
 Global timeouts are not suitable as each query might have different latency requirements.
 Also, the timeout set might not even be reflected in the final latency (it only reflects on the latency of the source).
-Therefore, I advocate to implementing a demand-based solution.
+Therefore, I propose the implementation of a demand-based solution.

 2. **Fast Source, Slow Downstream**: *How do we apply backpressure to help the system under high load?*

 If we work with a fixed-size buffer pool, we can apply backpressure to a source by rejecting its request to acquire a buffer.
 This could be done by returning an error and forcing the source to try again later.
 The source could then set a timeout and be woken up by the I/O executor at a later point to try again.
 Or, we could use a thread synchronization primitive like a condition variable or some other event-based mechanism to allow the source to continue when a buffer is available.
 In the meantime, the external system will be throttled.

-- **Fast Sources, Slow Sources**: *How do we handle speed differences between sources and prevent fast sources from stealing all resources?*
+3. **Fast Sources, Slow Sources**: *How do we handle speed differences between sources and prevent fast sources from stealing all resources?*

 Speed differences can be defined as differences in buffer requests per unit time.
 When downstream tasks are generally reading and thus releasing the buffers faster than the sources can fill new buffers, case 1) applies and the speed differences do not lead to problems.
 By contrast, when a source is producing and thus requesting buffers at a faster rate than downstream tasks can release them, case 2) applies.
 In a temporary case, enough buffers are available and the buffer manager will happily give them out to fast producers so the available buffers will be automatically be distributed relative to the demand.
 Problems arise when a single or few sources take so many buffers that others are impacted and have buffer requests denied.